franckalbinet/gis-training-jelsa/master-course/src/importing-excel.md

 [In Save window/dialog]
 Change "Format" dropdown to "Windows Comma Separated (.csv)
 ```
+**IMPORTANT NOTE:** You can follow a similar process using an Open Source equivalent to Microsoft Excel named OpenOffice [Download](https://www.openoffice.org/)

 ### 2. Importing/converting csv file with lat, lon attributes into GIS layer
 ```